sifive/example-pmp-baremetal/README.md

-# example-pmp-baremetal
+# pmp-baremetal
-Example on how to program Physical Memory Protection Regions
+A low level example on how to use Physical Memory Protection (PMP) to prevent access to a memory location.